EMPTYVOID-DEV/I3-Setup/README.md

 # My configs Repo 🚀

 Welcome to my personal configurations repository!
-This space is dedicated to sharing my customized settings for Linux, including terminals (i3, rofi), neovim, and web development tools focused on Svelte and TypeScript.
+This space is dedicated to sharing my customized settings for Linux, including i3 , rofi, terminals, neovim.
 Let's make your development environment as awesome as possible! 💻🌟

 ## Table of Contents